erfan2083/Tic-Tac-Toe-game-/README.md

  7 | 8 | 9
 - During the player's turn, input the number corresponding to the desired position.

-## Prerequisites
-- Java Development Kit (JDK) 8 or higher installed on your system.

 ## How to Run
 1. Save the code in a file named `TicTacToe.java`.
 2. Open a terminal and navigate to the directory where the file is located.